- J.D., Vanderbilt University School of Law, 1996

 - Life Fellow of the American Bar Foundation

-- Member American Law Institute, serving on the Member's Consultative Group for the Restatement of Trusts, 3rd., and the III Transnational Insolvency Project
+- Member American Law Institute, serving on the Member's Consultative Group for the Restatement Third, The Law of American Indians

 - American Bar Association